onap/vnfrqts-requirements/docs/Chapter5.rst

 *Note:* It is important to follow this convention to the extent possible even in the short-term as of the long-term direction.

-d.
+c.
 VNFM Driver Develop Steps
 ==============================

 Aid to help the VNF vendor to fasten the integration with the NFVO via